All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: Liz Chinnery-Jack-Bowyer

-3rd Wednesday from 1.30pm at 40 Ngawhatu Rd Stoke, though venues may vary as time passes
+3rd Wednesday from 1.30pm at Ngawhatu Road Stoke, though venues may vary as time passes

 Exploring the Development of Humankind